leighayanid/adonis-js-playground/README.md

 - Scaffold a new project using adonis-cli
 - Learned ace commands
 - Encountered problems during installation/running web server
   - Creating project using adonis-cli throws an error when using yarn and won't install dependencies.
-Found out the cli has bug and already reported on its github page.
-The problem was solved by changing to directory to project directory and running yarn command to successfully install dependencies.
+Found out the cli has a bug and already reported on its github page.
+The problem was solved by changing to project directory and running yarn command to successfully install dependencies.
   - Running the dev server will throw an error due to the .env.example file.
 This will be solved by changing the .env.example file to .env
-  - Running ./ace command inside windows command prompt won't work, git bash will do
+  - Running ./ace command inside windows command prompt won't work.
+Use git bash to run the command
 - Creating a project by running this command
   - adonis new [project name]
 - Running the server